Breast milk jaundice

 To help break down the bilirubin if it is too high, your baby may be placed under special blue lights (phototherapy).
 You may be able to do phototherapy at home.

 The baby should recover fully with the right monitoring and treatment.
 The jaundice should go away by 12 weeks of life.

 In true breast milk jaundice, there are usually no complications.
 However, babies with very high bilirubin levels who do not get the right medical care can have severe effects.

 Call your health care provider right away if you are breastfeeding and your baby's skin or eyes become yellow (jaundiced).

-Breast milk jaundice cannot be prevented.
-When the condition occurs and the baby is a yellow color, it is very important to have the baby's bilirubin level checked right away.
+Breast milk jaundice cannot be prevented, and it is not harmful.
+But when a baby's color is yellow, you must have the baby's bilirubin level checked right away.
 If the bilirubin level is high, it is important to make sure there are no other medical problems.

 - Kimberly G. Lee, MD, MSc, IBCLC, Associate Professor of Pediatrics, Division of Neonatology, Medical University of South Carolina, Charleston, SC.
 Review Provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.